Login-Linjeforening-for-IT/dizambee/Readme.md

-# exam.login.no
+# zammad.login.no
-Website to practice for exams written in Nextjs, TypeScript and Tailwind.
+Website to practice for zammad written in Nextjs, TypeScript and Tailwind.
 This website is a complete implementation of a card based learning website with all functionality implemented.
 In theory this website could be put in production and work out of the box.